peteroupc/CBOR/docs/PeterO.ExtendedRational.md

         int numeratorSmall,
         int denominatorSmall);

-Creates a number with the given numerator and denominator.
+Creates a rational number with the given numerator and denominator.

 <b>Parameters:</b>